HTO3/Hto3.DateTimeHelpers/README.md

 ### SetSecond

-Change the second of a DateTime
+Change the second of a DateTime.

 ```csharp
 new DateTime(2018, 12, 11, 21, 50, 30).SetSecond(0) == new DateTime(2018, 12, 11, 21, 50, 0);